steve3535/gitlab-university/day-2/2b-projects.md

 # GitLab Project Planning Tutorial: Building TaskMaster

-Welcome to this hands-on tutorial where you'll learn GitLab's project planning and organization features by building TaskMaster, a personal task management web application.
-This tutorial focuses on proper project setup and planning using GitLab's powerful tools.
+Welcome to this hands-on exercise where you'll learn GitLab's project planning and organization features by building TaskMaster, a personal task management web application.
+This tutorial focuses on proper project setup and planning using GitLab's components.

 You'll learn how to:
 1. Set up project structure in GitLab